almata/SENotebook/Python/manage-different-python-versions-with-anaconda.md

 [GCC 4.2.1 Compatible Apple LLVM 6.0 (clang-600.0.57)] on darwin
 ```

-Although if I just want to use Python 3.6 by default all I have to do is `source activate` that environment and the prompt will change to show me I'm using an Anaconda environment from now on (I can deactivate it with `source deactivate` if required):
+Although if I just want to use Python 3.6 by default all I have to do is `source activate` that environment and the prompt will change to show I'm using an Anaconda environment from now on (I can deactivate it with `source deactivate` if required):

 ```bash
 $ source activate python36